Kathy Schneider, Chief Marketing Officer, Sungard Availability Services

 If there’s one skill that every business needs, it’s resilience: the ability to anticipate risk, mitigate the impact and move forward.
 It’s about adapting well in the face of unprecedented change and unforeseen adversity, ensuring critical applications and data are always available.

 Resilience isn’t the responsibility of just one person – in every business there are everyday resilience super heroes who do their part in making this happen.
 However, every hero has an Achilles heel – a particular skill or blind spot that needs to be looked after.

-This article will take a deeper look at some of the everyday business Resilience Heroes in every organisation, and how the wider business should be supporting them.
+This article will take a deeper look at some of the everyday business Resilience Heroes in every organization, and how the wider business should be supporting them.

 Strengths: The Resilience Leader is a champion of continuity and superman of the IT world, making sure everything stays up and running, while blocking constant evil threats.
 Conditioned to think beyond backup, this hero looks at resilience as an “always on” strategy, not just reactionary in case something happens.
 Just as Superman holds responsibility for delegating leadership between Batman and Wonder Woman, the Resilience Leader serves as the glue between the IT team and wider business, making sure critical data and applications are always accessible to those who need them, when they are needed.

 Achilles Heel: The Resilience Leader has to make sure that the whole business is armed against potential threats, with up-to-date tools and training being a huge part of this.
 However, this is not easy to achieve.
 Many employees that lack the training needed to adopt digital working practices feel unprepared for the digital journey ahead.
 Sometimes the Resilience Leader feels that his/her own co-workers are inadvertently conspiring against resilience efforts – like when the unassuming person clicks on a phishing email link that brings down the whole email system.